MDW-94/my_mastermind/README.md

 - [Key Features || Code Breakdown](#key-features-code-breakdown)

 ## Task
+Based of the classic code-breaking game Mastermind, the goal is to guess the four integer secret code within 10 or a designated number of rounds.
+If a valid guess isn't correct then feedback will be provided - 'well placed' integers are ones that are correct in value and position, 'misplaced' integers are ones that are correct in value but inocrrect in position.

 As part of the Elite software Engineering track through Qwasar, Contemporary School of Engineering I was assigned the task of recreating the famous Mastermind game using C.

 The assignment required me to create a Makefile which would handle all the compilation processes of the program, including cleanup (clean/fclean (full-clean)).